softlayer/sl-ember-components/README.md

 ---

 # Copyright and License
-sl-components and its source files are Copyright © 2014 [SoftLayer Technologies, Inc.](http://www.softlayer.com/) The software is [MIT Licensed](LICENSE.md)
+sl-ember-components and its source files are Copyright © 2014 [SoftLayer Technologies, Inc.](http://www.softlayer.com/) The software is [MIT Licensed](LICENSE.md)

-sl-components leverages several third-party libraries which are not all MIT licensed.
+sl-ember-components leverages several third-party libraries which are not all MIT licensed.
 Specifically, Highcharts is only free for non-commercial use and requires a license for any other use.
 See [this FAQ page](http://shop.highsoft.com/faq/non-commercial#what-is-commercial-website) for more information.